QuantumETS/Godot-Pennylane/README.md

 `QuantumCircuit.rs` define the interface between godot and quantum computing simulators.
 It also define an interface to load different kind of simulator.
 When interfacing with a rust simulator, you should add your rust simulator into the dropdown enum over there and the way to construct your simulator in the match pattern code.

 `SpinozaSimulator.rs` is an implementation of the QuantumSimulator trait to interface with the Spinoza simulator.
-Look at this file to give you an idea on what is needed to implement your own simulator.
+Look at this file to give you an idea on what is needed to implement your own simulator. (https://github.com/QuState/spinoza)

+`q1tsimSimulator.rs` same but for q1tsim (https://github.com/Q1tBV/q1tsim)

 ## How to run this repo locally/compile
 go into the godot-pennylane-rust folder and use `cargo build` as you would any other rust project.